AtlasHale/ml_classify/README.md

-# Keras Classification of Deep Sea Imagery
+# Tensorflow Classification of Deep Sea Imagery
 This repository contains code which can be used to generate a keras model to predict classes when given training data.
-The code utilizes transfer learning, working by using pre-trained deep neural net models such as inception and resnet, and aplpying them to a specific data set.
+The code utilizes transfer learning, working by using pre-trained deep neural net models such as inception and resnet from the keras model zoo, and aplpying them to a specific data set.
 This repository is primarily set up to be run on a Google Compute VM, however simple adjustments can be made to run on AWS, other cloud services, or locally.
 ##
 ### Building Google Cloud VM Environment